jacurtis813/javascript-learning/README.md

 30. Next, create the script to perorm those tasks.
 We will start with setting our variables.
 31. After we have created the variables we will need to assign a method to interp. the data.
 32. Test and run the script that we have created.
 All works as it should within the browser.
+33. We will now create a step further for the number game, to create the code that will check if the number is lower or higher than the users guess.
+34. Let's begin in this continued section.
+Create a further step to the guessing game within the js files.
+35. Create the comments next to each step for better understanding for what each step is performing.
+36. Test and run all the script code that we have created.
+All working as the code should.